 conference.
 We didn't want to play for free, I remember that vividly,

+but they kept bugging us, and finally we said we would.
 We were booked at the Hole in the Wall, which we somehow found

 further insulting.
 We played after the Wagoneers, who were just